MOMORII/SAD/Project Scope Document.md

 | 2.
 Store stock data | Save stock prices in SQLite for offline access |
 | 3.
 Compare stock trends | View stock performance of two different companies |
 | 4.
 Visualise stock charts | Display stock price movements graphically |

+**Fetch Stock Price**
+As a user, I want to retrieve stock price data from Yahoo Finance so that I can get up-to-date information on stock prices.

+**Store Stock Data**
+As a user, I want to save stock prices in SQLite for offline access so that I can view the stock data even when I am not connected to the internet.

+**Compare Stock Trends**
+As a user, I want to view the stock performance of two different companies so that I can compare their trends and make informed investment decisions.

+**Visualize Stock Charts**
+As a user, I want to display stock price movements graphically so that I can easily analyze trends and patterns in the stock's price over time.

 ## (5) Project Deliverables
 - **Project Repository**: Contains the essential documentation and complete codebase, including project files and the Java source code folder.